Explain that charging of solids by friction involves only a transfer of negative charge (electrons)

 Objective

-Explain that charging of solids by friction involves only a transfer of negative charge (electrons).
+Explain why charging by friction involves only the transfer of electrons (negative charge).

 1. What is electric charge?

-The total charge in an isolated system remains constant.
-Charge can be transferred from one object to another, but it is never created or destroyed.
+Charge can be transferred between objects but is never created or destroyed.

 Charging by friction (rubbing)